andsalves/doctrine-elastic/README.md

 $elasticEntityManager->flush(); // And flushing...
 Oh God, just like Doctrine!
 ```
 ##### Note 1:
-Index and type will be created automatically, as well as its mappings.
+Index and type will be created automatically, as well as its mappings, if doesn't exist.
 ##### Note 2:
-By default, mappings for index analyzable fields will be not_analyzed.
-DoctrineElastic was made for work this way.
-However, you can modify this with 'index' @ElasticORM\Field annotation property if you prefer default analized fields. e.g. @ElasticORM\Field(name='mad_field', type='string', index='analyzed').
-Attention: Get documents with DoctrineElastic is not guaranteed when you make this, once it's not possible to match exact values always.
+By default, mappings for analyzable fields will be not_analyzed (index='not_analyzed').
+DoctrineElastic was made to work this way.
+However, you can change it with 'index' @ElasticORM\Field annotation property, if you prefer default analized fields. e.g. @ElasticORM\Field(name='mad_field', type='string', index='analyzed').
+Attention: Search documents with ElasticEntityManager is not guaranteed when you make this, once it isn't possible to match exact values always.
 ##### Note 3:
 DoctrineElastic does not accept TRANSACTIONS (yet).
-You will find an available 'beginTransaction' method, but it doesn't anything.
-It is there because ElasticEntityManager implements EntityManagerInterface from Doctrine.
+You will find an available 'beginTransaction' method in ElasticEntityManager, but it doesn't anything.
+It's there because ElasticEntityManager implements EntityManagerInterface from Doctrine.
 This happens with some few other methods.

 ##### Note 4:
 Just like in Doctrine, after flush, the entity will have the _id field filled.
 If you persist an entity with _id field non null, DoctrineElastic will search a doc for update, if doesn't exist, creates this one with passed _id.